 Come join our live training webinar every other Wednesday at 11am PST and hear LogicMonitor experts explain best practices and answer common questions.
 We understand these are uncertain times, and we are here to help!

-LogicMonitor is committed to offering the best service for our customers which includes not only continuous platform updates, but our world-class support as well.
+LogicMonitor is committed to offering the best service for our customers which includes not only continuous platform updates but also world-class support.

-This support article highlights primary components of LogicMonitor’s customer support program, including support packages, communication channels, and issue severity levels.
-For more details on these components—and other aspects of the support program not covered here including feature description and limitations—view the LogicMonitor Technical Support Overview PDF.
+This article highlights the primary components of LogicMonitor’s customer support program, including support packages, communication channels, and issue severity levels.
+For more details support features and other aspects of the support program that are not covered here, see the LogicMonitor Technical Support Overview PDF.

 LogicMonitor offers three support packages to meet your organization’s unique needs.
 The following table overviews the features of each package.